Flash memory: NAND flash

-NAND flash also uses floating-gate transistors, but they are connected in a way that resembles a NAND gate: several transistors are connected in series, and the bit line is pulled low only if all the word lines are pulled high (above the transistors' VT).
+NAND flash also uses a grid of floating-gate transistors (see above), but they are connected in a way that resembles a NAND gate: the transistors corresponding to a given bit of several words are connected in series, and the bitline is pulled low if all the word lines are pulled high (above the transistors' VT).
+To read the bit of a particular word, its wordline is put low and all the other wordlines are put high, and then the bitline will reflect the state of the floating gate of the desired cell.
 These groups are then connected via some additional transistors to a NOR-style bit line array in the same way that single transistors are linked in NOR flash.

 Compared to NOR flash, replacing single transistors with serial-linked groups adds an extra level of addressing.
 Whereas NOR flash might address memory by page then word, NAND flash might address it by page, word and bit.
 Bit-level addressing suits bit-serial applications (such as hard disk emulation), which access only one bit at a time.
 Execute-in-place applications, on the other hand, require every bit in a word to be accessed simultaneously.
 This requires word-level addressing.
 In any case, both bit and word addressing modes are possible with either NOR or NAND flash.

 To read data, first the desired group is selected (in the same way that a single transistor is selected from a NOR array).
 Next, most of the word lines are pulled up above VT2, while one of them is pulled up to VI.
 The series group will conduct (and pull the bit line low) if the selected bit has not been programmed.

 Despite the additional transistors, the reduction in ground wires and bit lines allows a denser layout and greater storage capacity per chip.
 (The ground wires and bit lines are actually much wider than the lines in the diagrams.)
 In addition, NAND flash is typically permitted to contain a certain number of faults (NOR flash, as is used for a BIOS ROM, is expected to be fault-free).
-Manufacturers try to maximize the amount of usable storage by shrinking the size of the transistors.
+Manufacturers try to maximize the amount of usable storage by shrinking the size of the transistors or cells, however the industry can avoid this and achieve higher storage densities per die by using 3D NAND, which stacks cells on top of each other.

-NAND Flash cells are read by analysing their response to various voltages.
+NAND flash cells are read by analysing their response to various voltages.